The 2025 Innovation Fellowship

 Applicants must meet the following criteria to be eligible for the Innovation Fellowship:

-• Be 18 of age or older.
+• Be 18 years of age or older by the start of the program

 • Possess basic computer literacy skills (typing, internet research, email, etc.)